How to Write a Follow-Up Email After a Job Application

 -

-A Polite and Professional Greeting:
+A Professional Greeting:

-- Example: “Dear Mr./Ms. [Last Name],” or “Dear [Hiring Manager Name],” or “Dear Hiring Team,”
+- “Dear Mr./Ms. [Last Name],” or “Dear Hiring Team,”

 -

-Acknowledge Your Previous Application:
+Reference Your Application:

 -

-Reiterate Your Interest and Highlight Key Qualifications:
+Reiterate Your Interest and a Key Qualification:

 -

-Add Value (Optional, but Highly Recommended):
+Add Value (Optional but Effective):

 -